brianlynn2/common-domain-model/README.md

 For a more detailed overview of the existing Working Group and standard Participants, Editors and Maintainers, please see [Governance.md](https://github.com/finos/standards-project-blueprint/blob/master/governance-documents/5._Governance.md).
 For more information on discussions and announcements subscribe to our mailing list using the following [link](mailto:cdm+subscribe@lists.finos.org).

+## Roadmap overview

+Planned functional enhancements for the coming year are described in the [Roadmap](https://github.com/finos/common-domain-model/blob/master/ROADMAP.md).

+Other high-level items that are in active discussion and may be added to the roadmap include:
+* Versioning (version identification) and release process
+* Change control guidelines
+* Model serialization, e.g. for persistence and interoperability
+* Static reference data

 ## Governance overview

 ### Roles